Flow tools

 Does your flow follow a path you don't expect?
 What if your flow gets to the condition step and simply stops?
 This can happen if the conditions in the step don't match the value passed to one of its paths.
 If you have a step connected to the default path, it'll flow that way; if you don't, it doesn't know where to send it, so it stops.
 The most likely culprit is a difference between the value coming in and the values you configured for the paths.

 Double-check the value coming into the condition step, whether it's coming from a constant, the output of an HTTP trigger, or some other step in the flow.
-Make sure the spelling and capitalization match the configured paths (for example, the condition step reads "omicron" and "Omicron" as different values).
+As previously mentioned, make sure the spelling and capitalization match the configured paths (for example, the condition step reads "omicron" and "Omicron" as different values).
 While you're at it, check for extra spaces in the property value coming into the condition step, too.

 Merge step